Dominic Flandry: Relationship with women

 While still a cadet, Flandry seduced the girlfriend of a fellow trainee named Fenross.
 The girl was not very attractive and Flandry was not particularly smitten with her; in later times he could hardly remember her name ("Majorie or something like that").
 After Flandry dropped her, the girl became "very wild" and was killed in an accident on Venus.
 Fenross, who had cared for her very much, never looked at another woman afterwards and never forgave Flandry.
 Being promoted faster, Fenross became an admiral and Flandry's direct superior, and kept doing all he could to get Flandry killed.
 Flandry admitted that Fenross had a legitimate grudge, but did manage to survive all the very dangerous missions on which Fenross kept sending him.

-Similar to the James Bond stories (which started two years later), every new adventure brings Flandry another beautiful damsel to woo and rescue.
-The women are of many different backgrounds – Queens and haughty aristocrats as well as slaves and peasants, courtesans as well as blushing virgins, and at least two alluring non-human female; but they all tend to be brave, intelligent and resourceful and to lend significant help to the success of Flandry's mission.
-Many of the adventures end with a sad and painful scene where Flandry, his mission over, departs and leaves behind yet another heartbroken woman, saying things like "It would never work out, better that I leave before a bright memory becomes tarnished" and "I'm just not the forever-and-ever sort, and less than that would be unfair to you, lass" and "I'm as mossless a stone as you'll find in a universe of rolling".
-Sometimes Flandry tries to play fair and warn a woman from the outset that their affair would not last beyond his present mission – which only partly helps; and on some occasions he makes an effort on departure to get the current Flandry Girl settled down with a suitable male of her own planet and social milieu.
-And in one case, Flandry's current lover and partner gets herself and her entire family freed of slavery and settled on a piece of land, a suitable recompense for seeing him depart at the end of his mission.
+Similar to the James Bond stories (which started two years later), every new adventure brings Flandry another damsel to woo and rescue.
+The women are of many different backgrounds – Queens and aristocrats as well as slaves and peasants, courtesans, and at least two non-human females; but they all tend to be brave, intelligent and resourceful and to lend help to the success of Flandry's mission.
+Many of the adventures end with a scene where Flandry, his mission over, departs and leaves behind yet another heartbroken woman, saying things like "It would never work out, better that I leave before a bright memory becomes tarnished" and "I'm just not the forever-and-ever sort, and less than that would be unfair to you, lass" and "I'm as mossless a stone as you'll find in a universe of rolling".
+Sometimes Flandry warns a woman from the outset that their affair would not last beyond his present mission – which only partly helps; and on some occasions he makes an effort on departure to get the current Flandry Girl settled down with a male of her own planet and social milieu.
+In one case, Flandry's current lover and partner gets herself and her entire family freed of slavery and settled on a piece of land, a suitable recompense for seeing him depart at the end of his mission.